-Wisteria is a deciduous, twining climbing plant which will flower for several weeks and many varieties carry a lovely scent.
+Wisteria is a deciduous, twining climbing plant with a long flowering period and highly scented blooms.
 A Wisteria in bloom is a magnificent sight with long, trailing scented blooms which are either blue, purple, pink or white.
-Ideally, Wisteria is grown up a south facing wall.
+Traditionally , Wisteria is grown on a south-facing wall.
 Wisteria rewards well, a beautiful climber flowering between April and June.

 If Wisteria is growing well and happy in its spot, you may also get a second flush of weaker flowers in late summer around August time.
-I find this causes a bit of a pruning dilemma as those flowers can be where you want to prune and I hate to cut them off.
+I find this causes a bit of a pruning dilemma as those flowers can be just at the time of the summer prune and I hate to cut them off.
 Delaying pruning by a couple of weeks will make no difference in the long term.

 Wisteria is vigorous, growing up to 9 meters (30ft) which means it needs a large space.
 It is not self supporting and requires a framework or wires or supports to grow up.
 Although Wisteria grows well in sun, and in full sun, it will also tolerate light shade.
-The downside to growing Wisteria is that it is a demanding plant to grow in terms of time and attention required which makes it a red wheelbarrow plant.
+The downside to growing Wisteria is that it is a demanding plant to grow in terms of time and attention, labelled a red wheelbarrow plant.

 Wisteria blooms (racemes) come in soft shades of violets, pink and white.
 Suggested good varieties are: Wisteria floribunda 'Multijuga' which has scented racemes up to 1m long and is an attractive lilac colour and with the RHS garden merit award.
 A good pink variety is Wisteria floribunda 'Rosea' racemes up to 60cms long, scented and pale pink Wisteria floribunda 'Alba' is slightly less vigorous with white scented racemes up to 60cm and scented.
 The traditional Wisteria sinensis has strong colour and fragrance.
 If you have a large space and are looking for a striking garden feature, I have seen Wisteria combined with Laburnum growing over an archway to create a tunnel of lilac and yellow.
 Word of warning: Laburnum is poisonous and the seeds highly toxic so not a plant suitable for a garden accessed by pets or children.